 - Bills and receipts from the repair shop

-Property damage claims are often handled separately from personal injury claims, but you would still be seeking compensation from the at-fault driver’s insurance company.
-You may be able to claim the cost of repairs or the fair market value of your car (where you can get estimates through sources like Kelley Blue Book) if it needs to be replaced, or for the car’s diminished value after being repaired after the crash.
+Property damage claims are often handled separately from personal injury claims, but you would still seek compensation from the at-fault driver’s insurance company.
+You may be able to claim the cost of repairs or the fair market value of your car if it needs replacement or for the car’s diminished value after being repaired after the crash.

 These damages include other property damage, as well.
 If any of your personal possessions were damaged during the accident, you may be able to claim them for compensation.

 Medical bills, property damage, and lost wages are all types of special damages that a skilled car crash attorney can easily prove and calculate.
-On the other hand, pain and suffering damages fall under general damages.
-These do not have a clear dollar amount and are much more complicated to calculate.
+On the other hand, non-economic damages don’t have a precise dollar amount and are much more complicated to calculate.

-Pain and suffering can refer to physical or mental distress you experience as a result of your car accident injuries.
+One of the most common non-economic damages is pain and suffering.
+Pain and suffering refer to physical or mental distress you experience due to car accident injuries.
 The amount of damages you can collect for pain and suffering depends on the severity of the physical injuries you suffered, how they affect your quality of life, and the future outlook for your pain and suffering.